Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- Select city name
 SELECT city

--- From criminals table
+-- From dataTable table
-FROM criminals
+FROM dataTable

 -- Then combine with
 UNION